 - 1. Heating, please see sections 1.3.1, 7.1, 7.2, and 7.8 - 2.
 Crisis, please see sections 1.1.2, 4.2.1, and 7.2 - 3.
-Exceptions, please see sections 7.1, 7.3, and 7.4 - 9.2 How do you notify the client of the amount of assistance paid?
+Exceptions, please see sections 7.1, 7.3, and 7.4

+9.2 How do you notify the client of the amount of assistance paid?

 At the time the LIHEAP payment is sent to the vendor, a payment notification is generated and sent to the customer, indicating the amount of the payment and the vendor to whom the payment was made.
-When applications are completed interactively, customers are informed at the conclusion of the interview and are immediately provided with a benefit summary document that also provides the amount of benefits that will be paid to their energy provider.
+When applications are completed interactively, customers are informed at the conclusion of the interview the amount of benefits that will be paid to their energy provider.
 Additionally, each Wednesday, the Wisconsin system processes all completed applications and the system mails customer notification letters.